 Can Overheating of Hard Drive cause Damage?

-Heat is a by-product of almost all the electronic devices that we use on a regular basis.
+Heat is a by-product of almost all the electronic devices that we use regularly.
 It is obvious, anything that requires electric current to operate will produce heat.
 As an example, items like washing machines, blenders, televisions, laptops, etc. produce a tremendous amount of heat when put to work.
 Due to the advancement of technology, cooling systems have been introduced in devices because of which overheating is a less issue now.
-But still, it has not been eradicated completely and has a negative impact on hard drives.
+But still, it has not been eradicated completely and harms hard drives.

 Here are some of the serious damages that your overheated hard drive can cause:

 - Damaged Hard Drive